bryce-schultz/lithium/.github/instructions/copilot_rules.instructions.md

 - Do not leave trailing whitespace at the end of lines
 - Ensure files end with a single newline character
 - Use consistent line endings (LF for Unix/Linux systems)
+- If you add new lithium tests for any reason add them to the proper place in the test directory.
+If they are temporary or for debugging, add tmp to the end of the test name then remove them when they are no longer needed.
+- Do not suggest code that has been deleted or is no longer relevant.